 Unless your e-store is connected to a physical store where customers can go and pick up their orders, your next task is to sort shipping.
 Rates are going to be the major factor when deciding which shipping method to offer.
 You want your shipping rates to be as low as possible.
 One way to deal with this is by using real-time shipping quotes, which charges customers with the exact amount you are expected to pay the freight company.

 Be aware that the larger shipping companies offer discounts to small-business:

 Be sure that the courier you use has a good track record for buyer satisfaction.

-Ebay is often considered the granddaddy of all buy-and-sell sites.
+Ebay is often considered as the granddaddy of all buy-and-sell sites.
 Despite its age, ease of use is still one of its main attractions.
-All you need is to create your ad, post pictures of the product, and you are good to go.
+All you need is to create your ad, post pictures of the products, and you are good to go.